taraokelly/GeoForum_UWP/README.md

 ## About

 GeoForum is an Universal Windows Application that let's you anonymously converse with people in your area - 100,000 metres to be precise.
 GeoForum works by sending and retrieving forum post to the [GeoForumAPI](https://github.com/taraokelly/GeoForum_Backend) built with Express.js and MongoDB.
-The GeoForumAPI has been hosted on Azure.
+The GeoForumAPI has been hosted on Heroku (sorry Damien).
 However, if you would like to download and run the backend yourself, follow the [user guide](https://github.com/taraokelly/GeoForum_Backend#user-guide).
 This project has been undertaken as an assignment assisting the learning of application development.

 ## Project Specification